Focus Noise — β-Modulated Brown Noise

 Quiet your surroundings, hold your attention.

 I created this tool after spending time with patients and students who struggle to concentrate in noisy or unpredictable environments.
 It generates scientifically informed background noise — specifically, brown noise with optional beta-frequency amplitude modulation — directly in your browser.
 Nothing is streamed, stored, or sent anywhere.
 No data is collected.
 It works on any device with a modern browser and costs nothing to use.
+As an ENT surgeon London with a specialist interest in sleep, I also find it useful for patients pursuing sleep apnoea treatment without CPAP who need support with sleep onset and daytime focus.

 Audio Engine